 - 20.5 The council must specify the functions of each of its committees when the committee is established but may from time to time amend those functions. - a.
 As per Minute No. 46689 of 12 January 2022 Council Meeting, Council will operate three Standing Committees, with meetings to be held at 5:30pm on the Monday, Tuesday and Wednesday of the week preceding the Monthly Ordinary Council Meeting.
-The Standing Committees will consider reports on the following matters: - Works Committee to consider all matters relating to garbage services, parks and gardens, animal control and any other function the council delegates. - Health and Building Committee to consider all matters relating to cultural activities, Library, Art Gallery, Geocentre and any other function the council delegates. - Policy and General Committee to consider all matters relating to corporate services, heritage, tourism and any other function the council delegates. - b.
+The Standing Committees will consider reports on the following matters: - Infrastructure and Environment Committee to consider all matters relating to that Directorate. - Community Development Committee to consider all matters relating to that Directorate. - Finance and Governance Committee to consider all matters relating to that Directorate. - b.
 The order of business for the conduct of Standing Committees will consist of: - 01 Opening Meeting - 02 Apologies - 03 Leave of Absence Applications - 04 Prayer - 05 Acknowledgement of Country - 06 Acknowledgement of Broken Hill's Mining History

 - 07 Confirmation of Minutes

 - 08 Disclosure of Interest

 - 09 Reports

 - 10 Confidential Matters

-- 11 Conclusion of the Meeting
+- 11 Conclusion of the Meetina